IosiValentinTudor/Fly/README.md

  - `lucrare`: this directory MUST contain the thesis in PDF format

 Important:
- - You are **NOT ALLOWED** to use references to remote sub-repositories.
+ - You are **NOT ALLOWED** to use references to remote sub-repositories
+ - Please **do not** upload archives, upload just the source code.
+Failure to comply to this instructiun might result in the comitee ignoring the application.